CoInitialized/Ember/readme.md

   - [How to use it?](#how-to-use-it)

+Work still in progress

 ## What is it?

-This project is basically wrapper for popular ML libraries like:
+This allows user for fast creation of automatic ML pipelines with uses or libraries like:

 - Scikit-learn
 - Category encoders